KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 ## Install flannel CNI plugin/addon:

-**Note:** Flannel is focused on networking.
-For network policy, other projects such as Calico can be used.
+Flannel is simple CNI plugin and is focused only on networking.
+For network policies, etc, you can use other projects such as Calico.

+**Notes:**
-**Note:** For flannel to work correctly, you must pass `--pod-network-cidr=10.244.0.0/16` to `kubeadm init` ; or modify the kube-flannel.yaml to use your own pod network before applying tha yaml with `kubectl`.
+* If you want to use default configuration for flannel - provided by flannel - then for flannel to work correctly, you must pass `--pod-network-cidr=10.244.0.0/16` to `kubeadm init`.
+* If you want to use a `pod-network-cidr` of your own choice - which we did in the beginning of this document, then you must first modify the `kube-flannel.yaml` file before using it, with the pod-network of your choice (`10.200.0.0/16`).

 Also, set `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1` by running `sysctl net.bridge.bridge-nf-call-iptables=1` to pass bridged IPv4 traffic to iptables’ chains.
 This is a requirement for some CNI plugins to work.
 Setup this configuration in the `/etc/sysctl.conf` file to make this permanent.
+(This is already done in the beginning of this document, during OS setup).

 Check [https://github.com/coreos/flannel/blob/master/Documentation/kubernetes.md](https://github.com/coreos/flannel/blob/master/Documentation/kubernetes.md) for more information about flannel.

-Download the flannel.yaml file and adjust the pod network with the one we chose (10.200.0.0/16)
+Download the flannel.yaml file and adjust the pod network with the one we chose (`10.200.0.0/16`)

 ```
 [root@kubeadm-node1 ~]# wget https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml